 When the 2000 Olympics drew to a close, Clark Diggs knew her competitive athletic career was over.
 “It was easy to walk away.
 They wanted me to stay around and do a Clark goodbye tour,” she said.
 “My time had come.
 I didn’t want to train anymore, I didn’t want to rehab anymore.
 I already made four Olympic teams.
 And I was already one of the best Americans ever.”

 Clark Diggs had already been contemplating her post-athletic career, and started transitioning to public speaking.
 Shortly after, the Joetta Clark Diggs Sports Foundation was born.
 The foundation has been around for 15 years now and focuses on fitness, education and life skills, and includes several annual events that promote physical activities and academics.

 “The time had come for me to move on and focus on making a difference in the lives of these kids through my foundation and things like that,” she said.

 In 2013, Clark Diggs was inducted into the New Jersey Hall of Fame.
-In addition, she’s a member of the USA Track & Field Hall of Fame and the University of Tennessee Hall of Fame.
-She and her husband, Ronald Diggs, a businessman, have a daughter, Talitha, who is a budding star in track and field.
+Additionally, she’s a member of the USA Track & Field Hall of Fame and the University of Tennessee Hall of Fame.
+She and her husband, Ronald Diggs, a businessman, have a daughter, Talitha, a budding star in track and field.
 In January, Talitha took first in the 200 meter dash (25.11 seconds) and long jump events (17’8”) for freshmen at the New Balance Games.

 In 2009, Clark Diggs published a book, Joetta’s “P” Principles for Success: Life Lessons learned from Track & Field.
-In her NJHOF induction speech, she paid tribute to her home state:
+Then in her NJHOF induction speech, she paid tribute to her home state:

 Get to know New Jersey’s top celebrities, entrepreneurs and entertainers with Up Close: The Series!